Lycan-Xx/Resume-Builder-PDF-generate/README.md

 *   **ESLint:** A JavaScript linter for identifying and fixing code quality issues.

 This overview should provide a solid foundation for understanding the project structure and component logic.
 Good luck!

+## Features to add

+- Sign up and sign in with google - also implement a firebase backend
+-